 Respond to comments on your blog posts and especially on social media.
 Social media thrives on the back-and-forth between bloggers and readers, and you might find this process to be way more fun than you ever imagined.

 6. From interest to action: Tell your readers what to do

-Digital marketing for bloggers comes down to two very important concepts:
+Digital marketing for bloggers comes down to two fundamental concepts:

 - Get your audience interested, and then

 Most bloggers are good at getting their readers interested.
-Good story tellers get readers curious and engaged with their own personal story.
-Technical writers cleanly describe complex topics to wide audiences and journalists bring interesting and unique stories to the general population.
+Good storytellers get readers curious and engaged with their own personal stories.
+Technical writers cleanly describe complex topics to wide audiences, and journalists bring interesting and unique stories to the general population.
 All these things generate interest.

 But they don't encourage action.

 Taking that next step isn't always easy in digital marketing, but it's the key to getting that conversion.
 Getting the click.
 Readers want to be told what to do.

 But wait, you're a blogger, not a business.
 What if you're not selling anything?
 Maybe you don't need a call to action?
 Good question.